Preoperative serum albumin level as a predictor of perioperative outcome in patient undergoing major gastrointestinal surgery

 Abstract

-Introduction: Hypoalbuminemia, as a marker of malnutrition and disease, is associated withhigher risk of poor postoperative outcomes.
+higher risk of poor postoperative outcomes.
 However, no study has been reported from our country

 until now.
 Our aim was to identify the relationship between preoperative hypoalbuminemia and the